 Welcome to another edition of Meet Your Pod Squad!

-Today, we’re talking to Lauren Bus, our account manager lead at ProudMouth.
-If you start a podcast with us, there’s a good chance you will work closely with Lauren, if not one of our other outstanding account managers.
+Today, we’re talking to Jennifer Thom, an account manager at ProudMouth.
+If you start a podcast with ProudMouth, there’s a good chance you will work closely with Jennifer, if not one of our other outstanding account managers.

-Along with onboarding new clients, Lauren reviews client files and podcast episodes to make sure our clients are on track and that they’re getting high-quality content to help promote their podcast.
+Along with onboarding new clients, Jennifer reviews client files and podcast episodes to make sure our clients are on track and that they’re getting high quality content to help promote their podcast.

-(Listen to Lauren’s interview with our CRO, Matt Halloran, or keep reading!)
+(Listen to Jennifer’s interview with our CRO, Matt Halloran, or keep reading!)